 The principal businesses of Sony are as follows.

-Sony launched Japan’s first tape recorder in 1950, then went on to release the Walkman® personal stereo cassette tape player in 1979.
+Sony launched Japan's first tape recorder in 1950, then went on to release the Walkman® personal stereo cassette tape player in 1979 which made it possible for music fans to take their music on the road.

 Ever since the launch of the first-generation Handycam® video camcorder in 1985, Sony has created a wide variety of cameras that make it easy for users to enjoy high-quality still images and movies.

-Sony’s interchangeable lens camera α series and digital still camera Cyber-shot® range are equipped with state-of-the-art technology, combining high image quality and great portability.
-Through such innovative products, Sony continues to offer a unique imaging experience for a variety of professional and enthusiast photographers.Read More
+Sony's interchangeable lens camera α series and digital still camera Cyber-shot® range are equipped with state-of-the-art technology, combining high image quality and great portability.
+Through such innovative products, Sony continues to offer a unique imaging products for professional and consumer use.

 With the Xperia™ smartphone series at its center, Sony has been providing unprecedented experiences to users with innovative cameras, music, videos, and much more.